 Some consider time and maintenance to be the disadvantage of using ornamental plants for privacy.
 Unless you buy almost full-sized plant material, you will usually have to wait three to five years for something close to full privacy with a hedge.
 Placing plants closer together speeds up the process, but creates more pruning and maintenance chores to keep the plants healthy as they grow.

 For backyards with space limitations or to provide instant privacy, a fence or wall will be your best option.
 Depending on the topography and slopes in your neighbourhood, a six-foot-tall fence usually provides sufficient privacy.
 Pressure-treated wood is easy to work with and can be used to construct almost any style of the fence from traditional to modern.
 For less experienced do-it-yourself types, pre-assembled fence panels are available in eight-foot lengths.

 The cost of a fence is often more than a planted hedge, but there will be less maintenance.
 In Ontario’s climate, even if the wood is pressure treated, it is advisable to reseal or waterproof your wood fence every two or three years.

 For maximum privacy and minimal maintenance, a wall is your best option.
-Brick walls are traditional and dependable, but interlocking concrete units, which come in a variety of styles and colors, can also be used.
+Brick walls are traditional and dependable, but interlocking concrete units, which come in a variety of styles and colours, can also be used.
 If a wall is the right solution for you, it is best to rely on an experienced landscape contractor for installation.
-A wall costs more than the other options, but is also the best way to reduce sound levels if you have noisy neighbors.
+A wall costs more than the other options, but is also the best way to reduce sound levels if you have noisy neighbours.

 The appearance of walls or fences can be softened by landscape planting.
 A few tall perennials and a tree or two will help your fence blend into the landscape.
-If you are not sure about the ideal privacy solution for your backyard, talk to the experts at legends Landscape Supply.
+If you are not sure about the ideal privacy solution for your backyard, talk to the experts at Legends Landscape Supply.
 We can help you figure out the best way to create your own private, urban sanctuary.